How PPTA is organised: structures

 Te Huarahi Māori Motuhake

 Te Huarahi is the national Māori body elected on an iwi geographical basis by Māori members of the Association (Rule 75).
-Te Huarahi annually elects three of its current members to serve on the national Executive.
+Te Huarahi annually elects three of its current members to serve on the National Executive.

 Where Executive or Te Huarahi wishes to resolve a question about Ngā Take Māori, a group consisting of Te Huarahi's representatives and an equal number of Executive members meet to find an appropriate solution as Te Rōpū Matua.